ShaneGaymon28/ShaneGaymon28.github.io/_pages/about.md

 I'm a lifelong learner (currently working towards a few CompTIA certifications) and love to read, play golf, and enjoy the great outdoors!
 I'm interested in history and my current favorite book is Gates of Fire by Steven Pressfield, a novel on the Battle of Thermopylae in ancient Greece.
 My favorite shows include HBO's Game of Thrones / House of the Dragon and the Yellowstone series (1883 and 1923 also)!

-You can check out my resume on the tab labeled 'CV'.
-I've posted my favorite projects (both from school and personal) to the 'projects' tab.
-You can check out these project on Github by clicking the 'repositories' tab.
+You can check out my resume on the tab labeled `CV`.
+I've posted my favorite projects (both from school and personal) to the `projects` tab.
+You can check out these project on Github by clicking the `repositories` tab.

 Feel free to contact me by email or message me on LinkedIn!